-Students are prohibited from working outside of the University while classes are in session.
-During the MPH/MHA/MSPH program, your academic development should be the primary focus of your life.
+Students are limited to part-time on campus employment while classes are in session.
+During the MPH/MHA/MSPH program, your academic program should be the primary focus of your life.
 Students are expected to immerse themselves in their studies and consider their student role to be a full-time job.
 Students will be provided a weekly calendar of curricular and co-curricular activity that will occupy your time from 9:00 am to 6:00 pm, Monday through Friday, when classes are in session.
 In addition, you should expect to spend a considerable amount of time studying in the evenings and weekends.

 What happens if a student fails a course?

 If a student fails a core or required course, he/she will have to take an administrative leave or “stop out” and return the following cohort year.
 For more information please click here